-These different mineral soil particles affect soil texture mainly because of their relative differences in size.
+The reason that the different mineral soil particles affect soil texture is mainly because of their relative differences in size.

 Soil texture classes